coco33920/sqs/sqs.typ

 able to transition...

 Anyway, she had a transport to catch, she listed her checklist for the last time in their head.
 Her clothes?
 Check.
-Her cute clothes she never worned?
+Her cute clothes she never worn?
 Check.
 Diploma?
 Check.
 Health supply?
 Check.
-Everything is okay and she's ready to take her station at the *cough* the _Deep Space Station for Scientific and Engineering research Alpha-Kappa-Two_ it's really a mouthfull.
+Everything is okay and she's ready to take her station at the *cough* the _Deep Space Station for Scientific and Engineering research Alpha-Kappa-Two_ it's really a mouthful.

-One suitcase, that's all, all her memories, stories, personnal belongings, clothes, for a _lifetime_ was in _one_ suitcase.
+One suitcase, that's all, all her memories, stories, personal belongings, clothes, for a _lifetime_ was in _one_ suitcase.
 She would like to say goodbye to someone but... no one was left on earth.
 She had no friends from the Academy, her parents died more than a decade ago, no familly, no one.
 She could leave